tushar1907/tushar1907.github.io/README.md

   1. What are we building?
 A personal site where we can blog, share our work and contact details.
   2. Who we are building it for?
 We are bulding it for ourselves, for community.
 Sharing what we are learning by blogging is a great way to learn for ourselves and teach others in the process.
 Show petential employeers that we know what we are doing.
   3. WHat featues do we need to have?
+      - Posts
+          - Create / Edit / Destroy
+          - Markdown
+          - Syntax Highliting
+          - Comments
+      - Projects
+          - Create / Edit / Destroy
+      - Contact
+          - Contact form
+          - Sendgrid

 ## User Stories
   - As a user I will be able to create posts to sharewhat I am learning.
-  - As a user I want to show the visitors and potential employers examples of my work.
+  - As a user I want to show the visitors and potential employers examples of my work or stuff which I have built.
+  - As a user I want to be able to have visitors contact me through the website.
+  - As a user I want user to be able to comment on my content.